 |50% Max $1,000||24-48 Hours||Play Now |

 Legal Betting on eSports at MegaSportsWorld

-MegaSportsWorld (MSW) is the Philippines domestic sportsbook the country offers to its residents.
-While MSW does not allow betting options on Philippine events, the sportsbook does offer lines on events outside of the country on an international level.
-Unfortunately, MSW only currently offers betting lines on traditional sports and doesn’t have eSports added yet, but we will be sure to update Philippine residents the moment they offer lines on international eSports leagues and tournaments.
-The online betting sites listed above do offer lines for eSports betting.
+MegaSportsWorld (MSW) is the Philippines domestic sportsbook that the country offers its residents.
+While MSW does not allow betting options on Philippine sporting events, the sportsbook does offer limited lines on events outside the country on an international level.
+Unfortunately, MSW only currently offers betting lines on traditional sports and doesn’t have much – if any – eSports action yet, but we will be sure to update this page the moment MSW posts comprehensive lines on international eSports leagues and tournaments.

 The Nationals and Road to the Nationals

-In 2019, the Philippines began their inaugural season of the first ever eSports league called The Nationals and professional teams and gamers are competing in one of three video games split into three separate gaming categories: PC, Mobile, Console.
+In 2019, the Philippines began their inaugural season of the nation’s first ever home-grown eSports league called The Nationals, with professional teams and gamers competing to make the cut.
 The video games chosen for the Road to the Nationals tournament were as follows:

 - PC: Dota 2

 - Console: Tekken 7